Gaius Vibius Pansa Caetronianus

-Gaius Vibius Pansa Caetronianus (died 22 April 43 BC) was consul of the Roman Republic in 43 BC.
+Gaius Vibius Pansa Caetronianus (died 23 April 43 BC) was consul of the Roman Republic in 43 BC.
 Although supporting Gaius Julius Caesar during the Civil War, he pushed for the restoration of the Republic upon Caesar’s death.
 He died of injuries sustained at the Battle of Forum Gallorum.

 Early career

 Pansa was the son of moneyer Gaius Vibius Pansa.
-One of the first members of the gens Vibia to achieve political success, he was a Novus homo who rose through the cursus honorum as a result of his friendship with Julius Caesar, under whom he served in Gaul.
-Originally of Etruscan descent and hailing from Perusia (modern Perugia), and possibly from a family which had been proscribed under Lucius Cornelius Sulla, Sumner has proposed that he was originally from the Caetronia gens but was adopted by the moneyer Gaius Vibius Pansa.
+One of the first members of the gens Vibia to achieve political success, he was a novus homo ("new man", or self-made man not born into the senatorial order) who rose through the cursus honorum as a result of his friendship with Julius Caesar, under whom he served in Gaul.
+Pansa hailed from Perusia (modern Perugia) and was of Etruscan descent, as indicated by his second cognomen Caetronianus, and from a family which had been proscribed under Sulla.
+He was adopted by the moneyer Gaius Vibius Pansa.
+The luxurious villa-estate at Ossaia near Cortona was probably owned by him as part of the gens Vibia.

-Pansa was elected Plebeian Tribune in 51 BC where he vetoed a number of anti-Caesarean resolutions of the Senate.
+Pansa was elected plebeian tribune in 51 BC where he vetoed a number of anti-Caesarean resolutions of the Senate.
 During the civil war between Julius Caesar and Pompey, he actively supported the cause of the Caesareans.
 In 48 BC it is believed he was elected either as an aedile or as a praetor.

 In 47 BC Pansa was appointed governor of Bithynia et Pontus, and returned to Rome sometime during 46 BC.
 In that same year, Caesar appointed Pansa as governor of Cisalpine Gaul to replace Marcus Junius Brutus, a post he took up on 15 March 45 BC.
 Around this time, he was also elected to the post of augur, one of the priests of Ancient Rome.
 In early 44 BC, Caesar designated him as the consul for the upcoming year (43 BC) and sometime before 21 April 44 BC, Pansa had returned from Cisalpine Gaul, and was based at Campania, waiting for the situation at Rome to settle down after the assassination of Julius Caesar on 15 March 44 BC.

-The luxurious villa-estate at Ossaia near Cortona was probably owned by him, as part of the gens Vibia.

 Recognised as a moderate man and a supporter of peaceful compromise, upon his return to Rome, Pansa became the leader of the moderate Caesareans and one of the leading proponents for the return of the Republic, which put him on a collision course with Marcus Antonius, whom Pansa began to oppose by late 44 BC.
 He had also begun entering into discussions with Octavianus, Julius Caesar’s adopted son, who was also in Campania at the same time as Pansa.
 Nevertheless, Pansa was not totally hostile to Marcus Antonius, and while he wanted to limit Antonius’s power, he did not want to destroy him totally, nor was he willing to embrace the anti-Caesarean faction in the Senate and begin a new round of civil wars.
-Added to this was the fact that Pansa was married to Fufia, the daughter of Quintus Fufius Calenus, who was a key supporter of Antonius.
+Added to this was that Pansa was married to Fufia, the daughter of Quintus Fufius Calenus, who was a key supporter of Antonius.